GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: GLEAM-C: A Unified CVGL Core Model

 \section{GLEAM-C: A Unified CVGL Core Model}

 ~ { }

-GLEAM-C is designed as a unified CVGL model, leveraging a contrastive learning paradigm to align visual representations across diverse viewpoints and modalities.
+GLEAM-C is a unified CVGL model aligning visual representations across diverse viewpoints and modalities.
 In this section, we provide the data composition (Sec.~\ref{sec:c-data}), model structure (Sec.~\ref{sec:c-model}), and training recipe (Sec.~\ref{sec:c-train}).